alina1412/task_with_rabbitmq/README.md

 ## Description
-Project provides take feedback from users (frontend form), process it and save to database.
+The project provides functionality to take a feedback from users (a frontend form), process it and save it to the database.

-Create 5 docker containers.
+It runs as 5 docker containers.

 > Frontend -> Backend -> Rabbitmq -> Saving-to-db-service -> db

  Frontend gets feedback from users, sends it to backend, which validates it and sends to rabbitmq.
-Next service retrieves it from rabbitmq and sends data to db.
+The next service retrieves it from the rabbitmq and sends the data to the db.
+The separation into containers provides the ability of scaling.

-## How it works
+## How it works (from the frontend outside view)
 video (1 min):
 [![Watch the video](https://img.youtube.com/vi/QXJ_mjqCwfQ/2.jpg)](https://youtu.be/QXJ_mjqCwfQ)